jasonmccreary/blog-posts/2008-12-02-fallout_of_babel.md

 ---
-title: The Fallout of Babel
+title: "The Fallout of Babel"
+heading: "The Fallout of Babel"
 author: Jason McCreary
-excerpt: >
+excerpt: "A rant on what diversity, particularly in the development community, costs in respect to advancement."
-  A rant on what diversity, particularly in the development community, costs in respect to advancement.
+subheading: "A rant on what diversity, particularly in the development community, costs in respect to advancement."
 layout: post
 comments: true
 permalink: /2008/12/fallout_of_babel/